Finding a psychotherapist specializing in LGBT or lesbian issues is not always easy.

 Lesbian psychotherapists near me/online

-Below, we’ve looked at three websites that provide lesbian psychotherapy services – helping to connect you with a licensed psychotherapist.
+Below, we’ve looked at two websites that provide lesbian psychotherapy services – helping to connect you with a licensed psychotherapist.

 Pride Counseling is a leading therapy platform, that has a wide range of psychotherapists available with a focus on lesbian issues.
 Their licensed psychologists provide counseling for all members of the LGBT community.
 You are welcome whether you are lesbian, gay, bisexual, transgender, or just curious at this stage.

 Pride Counseling is unique as they focus exclusively on helping the LGBT community.
-They have a wide range of therapists to choose from, many of whom have experience helping gay or lesbian clients.
+They have a wide range of therapists to choose from, all of whom have extensive experience helping gay or lesbian clients.

 To be matched to a lesbian psychotherapist, you need to make an account on the website.
 Pride Counseling will ask you to fill in a basic questionnaire about your mental health and your therapy needs, so they can match with the best possible therapist.
 If you don’t feel a good connection, you can ask to switch to a different psychologist at any time in the future.